python-pillow/Pillow/docs/handbook/image-file-formats.rst

     .. versionadded:: 5.1.0

 **resolution**
-    Image resolution in DPI.
+    Image resolution in DPI either as a numeric value or ``(xdpi, ydpi)`` tuple.
     This, together with the number of pixels in the image, will determine the physical dimensions of the page that will be saved in the PDF.

 **title**
     The document’s title.
 If not appending to an existing PDF file, this will